IGSN/igsn.github.io/metadata.md

 title: Metadata
 ---

-Due to the diversity of samples that IGSN tries to accommodate, including historic samples with a very limited set of available metadata.
-The IGSN registration metadata scheme is not a standard metadata scheme for sample description, it is used only to transmit core metadata needed for the registration, resolution, and administration of the IGSN resolver service.
-Metadata schemes in community databases are defined by the respective scientific [communities](../communities).

-Change requests can be submitted to our issue tracker: <https://github.com/IGSN/metadata/issues>.
+There are many things you would like to know about a sample (i.e. [metadata](../metadata)) and there is no "one size fits all" solution to this question.
+The metadata elements that matter will depend very much on the [community of practice](../communities) that wants to share metadata and sample catalogues.

+To be able to accommodate the great variety of geoscience samples, the IGSN system uses two separate sets of metadata:

+*   IGSN descriptive metadata is a metadata kernel to catalogue samples according to collector, material type, location of origin of the sample, etc.

+*   IGSN registration metadata is a set of metadata elements relating only to the registration and administration of the IGSN.

 # IGSN Descriptive Metadata #

-To facilitate the discovery of samples through centralised catalogues, IGSN e.V., together with the NSF funded iSamples initiative, hosted a workshop in Los Angeles, California, on 14/15 September 2015 to draft a metadata kernel for descriptive and discovery metadata.
+To facilitate the discovery of samples through centralised catalogues, IGSN e.V., together with the NSF funded iSamples initiative, hosted a [workshop in Los Angeles](../2015/09/15/IGSN-Metadata-Kernel-Working-Meeting), California, on 15/16 September 2015 to draft a metadata kernel for descriptive and discovery metadata.
 The idea behind this IGSN descriptive metadata kernel is to provide a minimum set of elements to describe a geological sample.
 The schema only contains elements that do not change over time, in analogy to being a "birth certificate" of a sample.
 Allocating Agents will provide richer and more specific metadata in schemas defined by [communities of practice](../communities)

-*   IGSN description metadata Schema for production: <http://schema.igsn.org/description>
+*   IGSN descriptive metadata Schema for production: <http://schema.igsn.org/description>

-*   IGSN description metadata schema on GitHub: <https://github.com/IGSN/metadata/tree/master/description>
+*   IGSN descriptive metadata schema on GitHub: <https://github.com/IGSN/metadata/tree/master/description>

 *   Documentation on GitHub: <https://github.com/IGSN/metadata/wiki/IGSN-Descriptive-Metadata-Version-1.0>